steviet108/ETF-Analysis/README.md

 This is an analysis of 4 securities, PayPal, Square, Green Dot and Goldman Sachs.
 What is fun about this analysis is I have written some SQL queries and that was new for me.
-I created a temporary database with sqlite and read in some data to popl]ulate the database, then I created the engine that would interact with the database.
-Than I wrote a few queries to pull specific data from the database and read it into a pandas dataframe.
+I created a temporary database with sqlite and read in some data to populate the database, then I created the engine that would interact with the database.
+I wrote a few queries to pull specific data from the database and read it into a pandas dataframe.
 Once I had the pandas dataframes I went on to do some standard analysis of the data to see what we could interpret.

 ## Technologies